Karne Prabhakar

 Karne Prabhakar (born 1970) is an Indian politician and politburo member of Telangana Rashtra Samithi.

 Early life

 He was born in Samsthan Narayanpur, Nalgonda District.
 His father was a government school teacher and his mother was a farmer.
 He did his schooling at his village, intermediate first year in Hyderabad and second year in Bhongir.
 He graduated in BA from S.L.N.S.
 Degree College, Bhongir in 1991.
 He did his Diploma in Journalism.
 He started a students organization, Telangana Vidyarthi Sangam in college as a sympathizer for Telangana.
 He joined Telangana Maha Sabha, an organization for achieving Telangana State in 1996.

 Career

-He entered journalism by working as a freelancer and in 1995-96 worked with Gemini TV as a contributor.
-In 1991, he entered business in earth moving excavator Contractor and was successful.
+He began his career in journalism as a freelancer and worked as a contributor for Gemini TV during 1995–1996.
+In 1997, he ventured into the business of earth-moving excavator contracting and achieved notable success.